Meilifeilong: Paleoenvironment

-The Meilifeilong fossil material was discovered in layers of the Jiufotang Formation, which dates to the Barremian–Aptian ages of the Early Cretaceous period.
+The fossils of both Meilifeilong species were discovered in layers of the Jiufotang Formation, which dates to the Barremian–Aptian ages of the Early Cretaceous.
 Many other pterosaurs, including additional chaoyangopterids, are also known from this formation.
 Well-preserved fossils of many other animals, including non-avian dinosaurs, early birds, mammals, turtles, lizards, and fish, have also been found here.